Romulo-Moraes/Assembly-Toolkit/10. Macros/README.md

 ## 10.2.1.
 Warnings about the macros
-The task of macros is to replace the identifier with its value.
+The task of a macro is to replace the identifier with its value.
 A large instruction set inside a macro may create a final executable with an unexpected size; therefore, macros that call functions may be a better approach.
 Tasks such as writing data on the screen can be accomplished by macros without further trouble; all moves and the syscall in this operation would be performed anyway.

 Although not explicitly stated, macros will use and modify the registers during their execution.
-So, be aware of how your code will behave before and after using a macro.
+So be aware of how your code will behave before and after using a macro.

 ## 10.2.2.
 Examples
 There is a file called `example.asm` inside the `src` directory that provides examples of how macros may be useful.